Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 print(type(nums)) # outputs: <class 'list'>
 ```

-To access an item in the list, an item is referenced by index using the square brackets:
+To access an item in the list, specify its zero-based index in square brackets:

 ```python
 nums[2] # outputs: 3